getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

-**Warning:** This `ReferenceError` with too-early `let`-declared references is technically called a *TDZ* (temporal dead zone) error, in that you're accessing a variable that's been declared but not initialized.
-This will not be the only time we see *TDZ* errors.
+**Warning:** This `ReferenceError` from accessing too-early `let`-declared references is technically called a *TDZ* (temporal dead zone) error -- you're accessing a variable that's been declared but not yet initialized.
+This will not be the only time we see *TDZ* errors -- they crop up in several places in ES6.
 Also, note that "initialized" doesn't require explicitly assigning a value in your code, as `let b;` is totally valid.
 A variable that's not given an assignment at declaration time is assumed to have been assigned the `undefined` value, so `let b;` is the same as `let b = undefined;`.
 Explicit assignment or not, you cannot access `b` until the `let b` statement is run.

-Now it should be clearer why I prefer the `let` declarations to all be at the top of the scope.
+Now it should be clearer why I strongly prefer -- no, I insist -- the `let` declarations to all be at the top of the scope.
 It totally avoids the accidental error of accessing too early.
 It also makes it more *explicit* when you look at the start of a block, any block, what variables it contains.

 That explicitness on your part, which is up to you to maintain with discipline, will save you lots of refactor headaches and footguns down the line.